Bill Viola: Collaboration with Nine Inch Nails

-In 2000, Bill Viola collaborated with the industrial rock band Nine Inch Nails and its lead singer Trent Reznor to create a video suite for the band's tour.
+In 2000, Viola collaborated with the industrial rock band Nine Inch Nails and its lead singer Trent Reznor to create a video suite for the band's tour.
 The triptych mainly is focused on water imagery and was supposed to be integral with the songs that were played.

 An Ocean Without a Shore

-In 2007, Viola was invited back to the 52nd Venice Biennale to present an installation called "Ocean without a Shore," which was named after a quote from Ibn ʿArabī.
+In 2007, Viola was invited back to the 52nd Venice Biennale to present an installation called An Ocean Without a Shore, which was named after a quote from Ibn ʿArabī.
 The work consists of people standing in the foreground with nothing but black behind them.
 Each of them seem to produce gallons of water from themselves as if they were waterfalls.
 The water comes gushing out of their bodies as if they are being reborn.
-The piece who only seem to trickle water, while all the others produce a waterfall of water (Sal 2008).
+This main piece seems to creates the effect of appearing as a nearly transparent wall of glass.
 Viola described the piece in an interview as being "about the fragility of life, like the borderline between life and death is actually not a hard wall; it’s not to be opened with a lock and key, it's actually very fragile, very tenuous."

 Observance

-Observance 2002, is a work which may be taken partly as a response to the September 11, 2001 Terrorist Attacks.
+Observance (2002), is a work which may be taken partly as a response to the September 11 attacks.
+The installation involves about four or five individuals in a small frame.
+Although cramped in this small space, they seem to not want to move out of it.
+One of the youngest individuals in the group comes forward to the front center of the crowd looking at something with an air of solace.
+In this action, the actions of the other individuals makes more sense.
+There is something foreboding and tragic in front of them.